MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/submit-pkcs-certificate-request.md

 ---
-title: Submit certificate requests using a PKCS &#35;10 or PKCS &#35;7 file in AD CS
+title: "Submit certificate requests to AD CS using a PKCS #10 or PKCS #7 file in Windows Server"
-description: Learn how to submit a certificate in CA Web Enrollment role service by using a PKCS#10 file or a PKCS#7 file in Windows Server
+description: "Learn how to submit a certificate in CA Web Enrollment role service by using a PKCS #10 file or a PKCS #7 file in Windows Server"
 author: gswashington
 ms.author: wscontent
 ms.topic: how-to